David A. Helfgott, Psy.D.

 Dvora Brandstatter received her Masters Degree from the Wurzweiler School of Social Work in New York and her Bachelor of Social Work from McGill University, Montreal, Canada.
 Ms. Brandstatter has experience working with individuals, groups and families in both medical and mental health settings.
 She has worked with women in situations of domestic violence, children and families in the foster care system, the homeless mentally ill population and individuals coping with epilepsy and blindness.
 Ms. Brandstatter currently counsels clients struggling with depression, anxiety, trauma, adjustment disorders and attachment, parenting and relationship issues.
 Ms. Brandstatter is also pursuing advanced post graduate training at The Institute for Psychoanalytic Studies in New Jersey.

-Jacob Winkler provides Group Therapy at IPG.
+Jacob Winkler is a Licensed Clinical Social Worker providing individual, couples and family therapy at IPG.
+He also runs its Group Therapy program.
 He received his Master’s in Social Work from Rutgers University and has pursued training at the C.G.
 Jung Institute of New York, the Center for Group Studies and in Somatic Experiencing.
 Mr. Winkler also runs the Group Therapy program at the Blanton-Peale Counseling Center in Manhattan, where he has worked with adults of all ages struggling with anxiety, depression, social phobia, difficulties with aggression and problems with intimacy and relationships.